 Solid 80s rock, I just feel very neutral about it overall.
 King of pain and every breath you take were the only two tracks that really stood out to me

 Album was cheeks.
-I felt more and more vaguely pissed off the more I listened.
-Why is this on the list?
+I felt more and more vaguely pissed off the more I listened

-This album is a treasure in the same way that a pile of dung is delicious
+This album is a treasure in the same way that a colonoscopy is a pleasant experience

 It’s Hendrix, of course it’s great